cse163/book/book_source/source/module-9-miscellaneous-topics/lesson-26-reading-hashing/practice-hashing.md

-# 🚧 Practice: Hashing
+# <i class="far fa-edit"></i> Practice: Hashing

 **If we do the insertions in the order of the code snippet below, what is the resulting hash table?** Assume the following:

 -  The hash table has 4 slots

 -  If there is a collision, add the new value at     *front*     of the chain

 -  We are using the hash function:     `h(v) = v % 4`

 ```text